ocb-dev-04/medical_management_app/UNIT_TEST_SPECIFICATION_STEPS.md

 ### 4.17 Test Enumeration Algorithm

 A deterministic process to generate the complete `[Fact]` list for any handler.
 Apply it to every `Handle` method before writing a single test.

+> **Mental model before you start:** Read each line of `Handle` and ask *"What is called here?
+Can it return a failure?
+What distinct failures does it produce?
+Does this handler treat them differently?"* Each distinct answer is a checkpoint (C).
+Lines that cannot fail are not checkpoints.

 **Step 1 — Extract checkpoints (C1…CN)**